pxlrbt/move-wsl/README.md

+*!
+This project is no longer maintained as the owner moved to a different OS !*

 # Move WSL

 Bash, batch and PowerShell script to move WSL 1 and WSL 2 distros VHDX file to a different location.